girishchandranc/autosarconfigreader/README.md

 pip install -i https://test.pypi.org/simple/ AutosarConfigReader python3 -m asrGenerator -i <input_file> -m <module_name> -o <output_folder>
 ```
-- <input_file>: Provide the fully qualified path to the autosar definition file.
+- <input_file>: Provide the path to the autosar definition file.
 - <module_name>: Provide the module name for which the code needs to be generated.For eg: Rte
 - <output_folder>: Provide the location where the code needs to be generated.